 To properly removing a color cast in a photo we must correct the White Balance of the image.

 Notice the three eyedropper icons (shown left).
 In some versions of Photoshop you will find them in the Properties Tab that automatically opens when a levels, curves or exposure adjustment layer is made.
 In earlier versions of Photoshop you will see them in the levels menu, such as in the old truck histogram shown above.

-These three eyedropper icons are used to set white, grey and black points in an image.
+These three eyedropper icons are used to set white, gray and black points in an image.

 First, check your settings for the eyedropper tool in Photoshop.